 \section{Abstract}

-We introduce the Plaque Topology on the inverse limit of a branched covering map over a Riemann surface to study its dynamical properties.
-We also consider a Boolean Algebra to compute local topological invariants.
-With these tools we obtain a description of the points in the inverse limit.
+We introduce the Plaque Topology on the inverse limit of a branched covering self-map of a Riemann surface of a finite degree greater than one.
+We present the notions of regular and irregular points in the setting of this Plaque Inverse Limit and study its local topological properties at the irregular points.
+We construct a certain Boolean algebra and a certain sigma-lattice, derived from it, and use them to compute local topological invariants of the Plaque Inverse Limit.
+Finally, we obtain several results interrelating the dynamics of the forward iterations of the self-map and the topology of the Plaque Inverse Limit.